elele20005/React-Portfolio/README.md

 ## Tests
 No formal tests are available for this project, but users can verify functionality by opening the page in multiple browsers to ensure accurate funtionality.

-## Aditional Requirement
+## Portfolio Sample

- Mock Up shows appearance and functionality: https://git.bootcampcontent.com/University-of-Minnesota/UofM-VIRT-FSF-PT-08-2024-U-LOLC/-/raw/main/12-React/02-Challenge/Assets/20-react-homework-demo-01.gif
+ Mock Up appearance and functionality: https://git.bootcampcontent.com/University-of-Minnesota/UofM-VIRT-FSF-PT-08-2024-U-LOLC/-/raw/main/12-React/02-Challenge/Assets/20-react-homework-demo-01.gif

 ## Questions
 For more questions, please reach out to: